 He'd do odd jobs for one and all,

-Though snow was hard or rain was teeming.
+Though snow was thick or rain was teeming

 And all the world would seem to call.

 'Reach up' He'd say 'by God you're looking thin'

 They'll be nowt for us in her will.'

 The day you left,I stayed outside

 We all turned up to say goodbye.

 You'd never have believed it if you'd seen

 How many people mourned your going,